 The first and foremost expense is obviously the berth, marina, or slip fees that might be due every week or month and that doesn’t include the insurance fees some areas might require.

 While fees can stack up, they aren’t the only expense to think about when considering living on a boat.
 Just like a regular house, boats require maintenance.

 If something needs to be repaired, there’s going to be an expense involved.
 This is the second biggest expense to think about aside from any fees.
 But are there other things to factor in as well?

-Grocery costs might also drop as a full-sized kitchen fridge won’t fit on boats, so downsizing the amount of groceries saves money as well.
+Grocery costs might also drop as a full-sized kitchen fridge won’t fit on boats, so downsizing the number of groceries saves money as well.

 Mortgage or rental fees for housing on land tend to be quite higher as well.
 Depending on a person’s financial situation and the cost of their boat, this could be lower than traditional housing as well.

 Another expense to consider is the disposal of sewage waste.
-Living on the waters doesn’t imply that the waters can just take on the sewage waste.
-Many marinas have strict regulations against this type of act.
+Living on the waters doesn’t imply that the waters can just take on sewage waste.
+Many marinas have strict regulations against this type of activity.

 There are pump-out facilities available for pumping out holding tanks on vessels which typically come at a cost.
 Perhaps using the bathroom onshore is more suitable for some people or even a portable toilet.

 While there are some extra costs to consider with living on a boat, the overall cost could be lower than land living depending on the area and someone’s budget.

 Considering the costs that might be associated with living on a boat should certainly be taken before making any serious commitment to hopping on board.